CS Advising Handbook: Policies and Procedures

 - may take no more than 16 credits per semester;

 - may be required (at the discretion of individual colleges) to consult with an advisor before beginning a probationary semester, and to sign an academic contract acknowledging his/her performance is not meeting university standards and stating what actions she/he is committed to taking to improve performance.
 NOTE: The College of Engineering requires the filing of a probation packet with the undergraduate dean's office at the beginning of every semester that a student is on probation.
-Forms are available here.
+More information is available here.

 First suspension will be imposed whenever one of the following occurs:

 - A student on academic probation has a cumulative GPA less than 2.00 for the first 2 semesters (fall, spring) of enrollment;

 - A student has 2 consecutive semesters thereafter with a cumulative GPA below 2.00.

 First Suspension (Fall): A student who is placed on first academic suspension at the end of fall semester will be suspended from continued enrollment through the end of the following spring semester.
 NOTE: students placed on first academic suspension at the end of fall semester are eligible to return the subsequent first summer, second summer, or fall semester.

 First Suspension (Spring): A student who is placed on first academic suspension at the end of spring semester will be suspended from continued enrollment through the end of the following fall semester.
 Note: students placed on first academic suspension at the end of spring semester may NOT enroll in the immediately following summer session.